vuex-asr/vuex-asr/docs/learn-by-example/actions.md

 ```
 Notice we bind the `message` to the value attribute of of the `input` element and an event-handler `setMessage` that get's triggered at the keyup event.

-And voila we have a nice two way binding at our hands.
+And voila we have a nice two way binding at our hands implementing an action.

 ## aliasing